cyberbotics/webots-doc/guide/tutorial-1-your-first-simulation-in-webots-20-minutes.md

 > **Note**:
 Now if you run the simulation, the robot moves: that's because the robot uses a default controller with that behavior.
-Please pause and revert the simulation before going on.
+Please pause and reload the simulation before going on.

 <!-- -->